 Chapter Application Materials (PDF)

-Click here (PDF) to download the Chapter Application materials that were required for consideration at the 2015 Triennial Council.
-This application cycle closed on November 1, 2012.
-The next application deadline is November 1, 2015 for a charter awarded at the 2018 Triennial Council Meeting.
-The application for that deadline will be available in the Spring of 2014.
+Click here (PDF) to download the Chapter Application materials that are required for consideration at the 2018 Triennial Council.
+This application cycle will close on November 1, 2015.

 Click here to download the Chapter Application cover page.

 Throughout this review process, applicants are encouraged to remain in contact with the Society through the national office.
 Members of the Committee on Qualifications should not be approached individually; instead, all inquiries, reports and correspondence concerning an institution seeking a charter should be addressed to the Director of Chapter and Association Relations.